Switching ELSS from Regular to Direct: How the 3-Year Lock-In Works

 If you have been running a ₹10,000/month ELSS SIP since January 2022, you have 40+ separate lock-in dates across 40+ batches of units.
 As of May 2026, units from January to April 2023 and earlier are all past their lock-in.
 Units from May 2023 onward are still locked.

-If you would rather have a fee-only advisor map your ELSS lock-in calendar and switch strategy, book a free portfolio audit.
+If you would rather have a fee-only advisor map your ELSS lock-in calendar and switch strategy, Find a Fee Only Investment Advisor.

 What "Locked" Actually Means for Switching